Dormant company accounts

 - see Avoid Corporation Tax penalties by filing a form CT41G below.

-- submit dormant VAT returns, nil returns, with HM Revenue & Customs - VAT penalties reduced to nil when nil return filed.
+- VAT100 filing - you can submit dormant VAT returns, make nil returns, with HM Revenue & Customs - VAT penalties reduced to nil when nil return filed.

 Much simplified company dormant accounts apply if: